 That was before I had end-stage liver disease.
 Muscle cramps became one of the most challenging, if not the worst, symptom I experienced when I was sick.

 Four or five months before my liver transplant, I began having bad muscle cramps in my legs and feet.
 Really bad cramps, whose frequency and severity increased as time passed.
 Then I began having them in my hands, too.
-These "cramp attacks" happened without warning at all times of the day and night.
-Night cramps were the worst, because they would jolt me out of my sleep (and I wasn't sleeping well then, so it was insult to injury) and keep me up for an average of one to two HOURS.
-Yes, you read that right: hours.

 I never really understood what caused the cramps.
 Thinking that the diuretics I took (because of water retention) had depleted my body of potassium, I ate bananas, but no luck.
 My doc prescribed potassium supplements, muscle relaxants and sleeping meds, but no luck.
 Someone suggested tonic water; again, no relief.
 Actually, nothing made the cramps stop.